rhaleblian/backstep/README.md

 * Release built software as directly usable and tracked products for all NeXTians;
 * Be a foundation for a KISS package management (eg list, search, show-dependencies, install-but-do-not-break-me, remove-but-do-not-break-me) process for said NeXTians and their machines.

+## Bootstrapping Toolchain

+See SCOREBOARD.md.
+Collect these up and install them.
+For packages from pk7sqi, see http://next.haleblian.com/package/m68k .

 ## General Process

 A general gist of @rhaleblian 's process: